Pseudoinverse Graph Convolutional Networks: Fast Filters Tailored for Large Eigengaps of Dense Graphs and Hypergraphs: Fast setup in special cases

 \subsection{Three-dimensional point clouds}

 One source of dense graphs are collections of points in three-dimensional space, called point clouds, which may be produced by LiDAR scans or other applications.
-We will again consider the task of semi-supervised point classification, i.e., taking a single partly-labeled point cloud and predicting the missing labels.
+The task of semi-supervised point classification occurs when a segmentation of such a scan is desired based on labels assigned manually to a few points.
 Other important tasks associated with this type of data are supervised point cloud segmentation and classification, which both revolve around transferring knowledge from fully labeled point clouds to new unlabeled point clouds.

 One popular approach to working with this data, especially in robotics, is to turn the point cloud into a graph, e.g., by a $k$-Nearest Neighbor (KNN) setup \citep{nguyen13pointclouds, golovinskiy09}.
 A promising alternative is to form a fully connected graph with Gaussian edge weights, leading to an adjacency matrix with entries